Pedro Ramos: Washington Senators/Minnesota Twins

+Cleveland Indians

+On April 2, 1962, the Twins traded Ramos to Cleveland Indians in exchange for Vic Power and Dick Stigman.
+In his first year with Cleveland he had a 10–12 record with a 3.75 ERA.
+The team finished the year with an 80–82 record, in 6th place.
+His ERA was 36th best in all of baseball, and his losses were tied for 34th worst in the major leagues among over 200 pitchers.
+In 1963 for Cleveland, he had a 9–8 record, his first winning record since 1956, and a career-low 3.12 ERA as a starter.
+Ramos played almost the entire 1964 season for Cleveland, starting 19 of 36 games in which he appeared, with 5.14 ERA and 7–10 record.

+New York Yankees

-A starter most of his career, "Pete" Ramos became an unexpected sensation in September 1964 after being traded from the Indians to the Yankees for $75,000 and two players to be named later (after the season, the Indians received Ralph Terry and Bud Daley).
-In 13 appearances for the Yankees, all in relief, Ramos saved eight games and posted a 1.25 earned-run average as the Yankees barely held off the Chicago White Sox and Baltimore Orioles down the pennant stretch.
+On September 5, 1964, Cleveland traded Ramos to the Yankees for $75,000 and two players to be named later (after the season, the Indians received Ralph Terry and Bud Daley).

+The Yankees traded for Ramos to improve their relief pitching staff during a tight pennant race.
+A starter most of his career, Ramos became an unexpected sensation in September 1964 after 13 appearances for the Yankees, all in relief.
+Ramos saved eight games, won a game, and posted a 1.25 ERA as the Yankees barely held off the Chicago White Sox and Baltimore Orioles down the pennant stretch.
 In 21 innings, Ramos struck out 21 batters and walked none.
 Because the trade came after August 31, Ramos was not eligible to pitch in the World Series, which New York lost in seven games to the Bob Gibson-led St. Louis Cardinals.
+His Yankee teammates still voted that he get one-half of a player's share of their World Series earnings.

+Legacy

 As a Senator, in his second big-league season, Ramos surrendered one of the more memorable home runs in the career of Yankees slugger Mickey Mantle.
 On May 30, 1956, Mantle tore into a Ramos pitch and nearly drove it out of Yankee Stadium, hitting the facade of the top deck in right field.
 In their heyday, Ramos and Mantle were considered among the fastest runners in the major leagues.
 Mantle and Ramos raced with Ramos stumbling at the start, Mantle winning.
+The New York Times reported, however, that while Ramos repeatedly challenged Mantle to a footrace, Mantle declined, seeing no upside.

 As a hitter, Ramos was an occasional home run threat.
 He posted a .155 batting average (109-for-703) with 76 runs, hitting 15 home runs with 56 RBI.
-Defensively, he recorded a .977 fielding percentage.
+Defensively, he recorded a .977 fielding percentage, which was 19 points higher than the league average at his position.

+Ramos also had a notable career pitching in the Cuban Winter League.

+Personal life

+After retiring from baseball, Ramos served as a coach in Central and South America.
+He also manufactured his own brand of cigars.
+Ramos spent some time in prison.